 - Vanessa Butera – Simply Midwifery

 The above list of midwives are able to care for you antenatally, through labour/ birth and postpartum.
 There are other private practice midwives in Perth who do not provide labour/ birth support so they have not been listed.
-This list was originally compiled by Odile Chaperon of Earthside Perth.
+Majority of list was originally compiled by Odile Chaperon of Earthside Perth.
 You can find her original blog post here.

 Independent Midwife Clinics